magicbonsai/PythonExercises/README.md

 This theoretical approach uses a wrapper for Intercom and mySQL in python to query for user data in the mySQL database and funnels that data into commands to create users in Intercom.

-The code has functionally to query for a limited number of rows at a time in case of large databases and read-locks the database during execution.
+The code has functionality to query for a limited number of rows at a time in case of large databases and read-locks the database during execution.